Fhilb/RescueLaneClipper/README.md

 - run the program: `python main.py`
   - You should see some output: "Warming up YOLO Model...
 Warm-up finished!"

+## Whitelisting
+It might be useful to have certain number plates ignored by the system, for example other rescue vehicles.
+Therefore, a whitelist.txt file can be created in the main project folder.
+Each line inside this file is one number plate.
+The system checks against each value in this list and ignores it, shown by a "[whitelisted]" tag in the consoles output.

+You can also set a custom Levenshtein ratio for this check (LevenshteinThresholdWhitelist) to make sure that the whitelist works properly.

+If the whitelist is not used, the .txt file may be deleted.

 > [!NOTE]
 > As this project is actively being developed, currently it does not yet accept a webcams livestream!
 It uses example videos like [this one](https://www.youtube.com/watch?v=M6Rtz2CiY2c).
-> The video can be downloaded via 3D Youtube Downloader and is expected to be under the path "./tests/insideView.mp4".
+> The video can be downloaded via 3D YouTube Downloader and is expected to be under the path "./tests/insideView.mp4".

  ## Milestones
 - [x] Split Video Stream and Processing in different Threads